Southern Africa - Birding Region

 The tour will lead you through vastly diverse habitat types, including: coastal shores and estuaries, broad-leaved woodland, riverine forest, floodplains, grass plains, papyrus swamps, mountains, gravel and sandy deserts.
 We will visit Windhoek and surrounds, the Namib Desert sand dunes, Spitzkoppe, Etosha, and the Caprivi Strip.

-Target species include: Multitudes of both Lesser and Greater Flamingos, Ludwig’s and Kori Bustards, Rüppell’s and Northern Black Korhaans, Hartlaub’s Spurfowls, Rüppell’s Parrot, Monteiro’s, Damara, Red-billed and Bradfield’s Hornbills, Rockrunner, White-tailed Shrike, Herero Chat, Violet Wood-Hoopoe, Rosy-faced Lovebird, Shelley’s and Copper Sunbird, Carp's Tit, Bare-cheeked, Southern Pied and Black-faced Babblers, Barlow's, Dune, Gray’s and Benguela Long-billed Larks, Chestnut-banded Plover, Damara Tern, Cape, Bank and Crowned Cormorants, Burchell’s and Double-banded Coursers, African Black Oystercatcher, Crimson-breasted Shrike, Bradfield’s Swift, Bokmakierie, Rufous-eared Warbler, Black-faced Waxbill, Orange River White-eye, Dusky Sunbird, and Cape Vulture.
+Target species include: Multitudes of both Lesser and Greater Flamingos, Ludwig’s Bustard and Kori Bustard, Rüppell’s Korhaan and Northern Black Korhaan, Hartlaub’s Spurfowl, Rüppell’s Parrot, Monteiro’s Hornbill, Damara Hornbill and Bradfield’s Hornbill, Rockrunner, White-tailed Shrike, Herero Chat, Violet Wood-Hoopoe, Rosy-faced Lovebird, Shelley’s and Copper Sunbird, Carp's Tit, Bare-cheeked Babbler and Black-faced Babbler, Barlow's Lark, Dune Lark, Gray’s Lark and Benguela Long-billed Lark, Chestnut-banded Plover, Damara Tern, Cape Cormorant, Bank Cormorant and Crowned Cormorant, Burchell’s Courser and Double-banded Courser, African Black Oystercatcher, Crimson-breasted Shrike, Bradfield’s Swift, Bokmakierie, Rufous-eared Warbler, Black-faced Waxbill, Orange River White-eye, Dusky Sunbird, and Cape Vulture.

 On the mammal front you can expect to discover: the “Big Five” (Lion, Leopard, African Elephant, Black and White Rhinoceroses, and African Buffalo), Cheetah, Bat-eared Fox, Hartmann’s Zebra, Roan and Sable Antelopes, Red Lechwe, Topi, Common Eland, Springbok, Sitatunga, Meerkat, Honey Badger, Dassie Rat, Spotted-necked Otter, South African and Damara Ground Squirrels, Caracal and African Wild Cat.